CrystalNet-Tech/dotnet-for-delphi-samples/samples/getting-started/Systems/Send_Data_to_Serial_Ports/README.md

-# How to Send Strings to Serial Ports in Delphi
+### How to Send Strings to Serial Ports in Delphi

-This demo shows how to use Computer.Ports interface to send strings to the computer's serial ports in Delphi using the .Net Runtime Library for Delphi.
+This sample shows how to use **Computer.Ports interface** to send strings to the computer's serial ports in Delphi using the [.Net Runtime Library for Delphi](https://crystalnet-tech.com/RuntimeLibrary/RuntimeLibrary4Delphi.aspx).

-This demo shows how to use Computer.Ports interface to send strings to the computer's serial ports in Delphi using the .Net Runtime Library for Delphi.
-The demo example sends a string to the COM1 serial port.
+The sample sends a string to the **COM1** serial port.
 You may need to use a different serial port on your computer.